Fire! Fire!

 3. Bring meals or gift cards so they don’t have to think about food.

-4. Help set up a communication network with family and friends of the displaced family that someone outside the affected family manages, freeing the family from answering the same questions or constantly updating, but also helping concerned people.
+4. Help set up a communication network with family and friends of the family that someone outside the affected family manages, freeing the family from answering the same questions or constantly updating, but also helping concerned people.

 5. If finances are an issue, work with relevant faith organizations, nonprofits, or go-fund-me sites to solicit donations.